FML: Face Model Learning from Videos: Introduction

 \section{Introduction}

 The reconstruction of faces from visual data has a wide range of applications in vision and graphics, including face tracking, emotion recognition, and interactive image/video editing tasks relevant in multimedia.
 Facial images and videos are ubiquitous, as smart devices as well as consumer and professional cameras provide a continuous and virtually endless source thereof.
 When such data is captured without controlled scene location, lighting, or intrusive equipment (e.g. egocentric cameras or markers on actors), one speaks of {\it ``in-the-wild''} images.
 Usually {\it in-the-wild} data is of low resolution, noisy, or contains motion and focal blur, making the reconstruction problem much harder than in a controlled setup.
 3D face reconstruction from {\it in-the-wild} monocular 2D image and video data \cite{Zollhoefer2018FaceSTAR} deals with disentangling facial shape identity (neutral geometry), skin appearance (or albedo) and expression, as well as estimating the scene lighting and camera parameters.
 Some of these attributes, \eg albedo and lighting, are not easily separable in monocular images.
 Besides, poor scene lighting, depth ambiguity, and occlusions due to facial hair, sunglasses and large head rotations complicates 3D face reconstruction.
-In order to tackle the difficult monocular 3D face reconstruction problem, most existing methods rely on the availability of strong prior models that serve as regularizers for an otherwise ill-posed problem \cite{Blanz2003,ekman1997face,Vlasic:2005:FTM}.
-Although such approaches achieve impressive facial shape and albedo reconstruction, they introduce an inherent bias due to the used face model.
-For instance, the 3D Morphable Model (3DMM) by Blanz et al.~\cite{Blanz2003} is based on a comparably small set of 3D laser scans of Caucasian actors, thus limiting generalization to general real-world identities and ethnicities.
-With the rise of CNN-based deep learning, various techniques have been proposed, which in addition to 3D reconstruction also perform face model learning from monocular images \cite{Tran18,Tran2018b,tewari2018self,NeuralFace2017}.
-However, these methods heavily rely on a pre-existing 3DMM to resolve the inherent depth ambiguities of the monocular reconstruction setting.
-Another line of work, where 3DMM-like face models are not required, are based on photo-collections \cite{Kemelmacher2013,Liang16,Suwajanakorn2014}.
-However, these methods need a very large number (\eg ${\approx}100$) of facial images of the same subject, and thus they impose strong demands on the training corpus.